 Benefits & Salary

 Physician assistant residents are employed by Weill Cornell Medicine with clinical appointments at NewYork-Presbyterian Hospital.
-For the 2024-2025 cycle, the residency stipend will be $60,000 per year.
+For the 2025-2026 cycle, the residency stipend was $75,700.
+You will also be covered for 1 year of your DEA License ($296).
 Residents are provided with medical, dental, and vision benefits, as well as paid vacation and $750 for CME expenses.
 On-campus housing and parking are offered but subject to availability.

 Application Requirements